docker/docs/docker-cloud/infrastructure/index.md

 - Rotate container logs when they exceed 10 MB
 - Remove `Terminated` images (images not used by a container for 30 minutes)

   > **Note**: If this is not sufficient for your needs, you can add a logging container to your services.
-In future versions of Docker Cloud, you will be able to add a logging driver.

 ## Internal overlay network